adeeweller/adeeweller.github.io/_pages/Research.md

 <details>
   <summary>Abstract</summary>
-       Foreign military interventions in fragile states often echo earlier eras of imperial policing by projecting power into contested spaces under the banner of order.
-This paper examines how the anticipation of such an intervention, rather than its physical presence, alters the strategic behavior of armed criminal groups and constrains civilian life.
+      How do international, armed, humanitarian interventions shape gang violence in fragile security environments?
 Focusing on the U.N.
-Multinational Security Support (MSS) Mission in Haiti (2023–2024), we exploit a daily panel of commune-level data on gang violence, using data from ACLED, Haitian press reports, and Flowminder mobile-phone mobility records, to trace the impact of five exogenous information shocks on the mission's likelihood and timing.
+Multinational Security Support (MSS) Mission in Haiti (2023--present), we exploit a daily panel of commune-level data on gang violence, using data from ACLED and Haitian press reports, to trace the impact of five exogenous information shocks on the mission's likelihood and timing.
 We find that as the intervention appeared more imminent, gangs reduced inter-gang clashes and forged tactical alliances, redirected violence toward the state, and escalated remote attacks on infrastructure.
-These anticipatory shifts had immediate civilian consequences, as heightening violence reduced both intra- and inter-communal movement, revealing how violence shapes everyday mobility.
-By integrating high-frequency measures of both violence and movement, this study contributes to research on the consequences of external security governance, showing that the pre-deployment phase of intervention is a politically charged period in which armed actors and civilians adapt in ways that can entrench insecurity before the first foreign boots touch the ground.
+By integrating high-frequency measures of gang violence across multiple actor types, this study contributes to research on the consequences of external security governance, showing that the pre-deployment phase of intervention is a politically charged period in which armed criminal actors adapt in ways that can entrench insecurity before the first foreign boots touch the ground.

 </details>